 But many other types, effective either hanging or climbing, are decorative the year round – indoors in the East and North, outdoors in the South and Southwest.

 There is a large and varied group with long, lax stems, and another type with a creeping rhizome that is picturesque either in baskets or climbing a totem pole.

 Choose your hanging or climbing begonias for any of many decorative virtues.
 These flowering plants climb or hang to any length, from three inches to three feet or more.

-The trailing begonia structural form can be open or dense, the effect bold or delicate.
+The trailing begonias flowers structural form can be open or dense, the effect bold or delicate.

 The begonia tuberhybrida comes in all shades of green, and many other colors; eye-catching patterns or variegation are frequent; and leaves may be round, oval, star-shaped, palmlike – their texture rough-hairy, soft-velvety, glossy-smooth.

-Use begonias decoratively indoors to blend garden plantings or to act as an accent.
+Use begonia plants decoratively indoors to blend garden plantings or to act as an accent.
 Display them in window flower baskets or wall brackets.

 Move them outdoors in summer, to semisunny spots on the patio or terrace.
 Try them as specimens or blenders in container gardens or planters.